Access token

 client_secretstring

-The secret of the requesting client application.
-Usually obtained under the API keys section of account settings in the Bridge Dashboard.
+The secret of an API key that this access token will be associated with.
+Obtained from the API keys section under account settings in the Bridge Dashboard.

 A target time for the access token to expire between one minute and one month from now.
 If omitted, the access token doesn't expire.
 Use only one of expires_at or expires_in.